jpietrzyk/kwh-client/README.md

-# client
+# Energy consumption client

-> client for energy consumprion reports api
+> Client for energy consumprion reports api

+API Server is here:  https://github.com/jpietrzyk/kwh-api

+It assumes you have got running api server on `localhost:3000` .
+If not, change your server address in `src/components/ReportTimeRange.vue` on line `190`.

+### ToDo

+- [ ] Add tests
+- [ ] Use router and reports history
+- [ ] Add loading state when fetching data

 ## Build Setup